nighthawkcoders/kasmv2-frontend/_posts/2024-02-12-Deployment-Quiz.md

 You must also change the homepage of the quiz backend to have your title be your [NAME]:[Github-ID].
 This should be visible on the page (I would change the Java Homepage title).

 You must then create a route53 route on the test subdomain with your ID as the prefix.
-It must be routed to your container.
+It must be routed to your container. (ex.
+84.stu.nighthawkcodingsociety.com)

 You must finally have https.
 If you do not know how to do this, start looking around.